sravani2604/blog/blog/content/blog/Windows Sandbox.md

 ## How do I get Windows Sandbox

 On your Windows 10 machine go to *Settings -> Apps -> Apps & Features -> Programs and Features -> Turn Windows Features on or off.*  Scroll to the bottom of the list and you should see Windows Sandbox in the list, tick this and go to OK.
+That will add the new feature, but it may ask you for a restart.

+Of course we can do this with PowerShell:

 ```PowerShell
 # You will need the RSAT tools installed on your machine for this